zenml-io/zenml/docs/book/mlops_stacks/orchestrators/kubeflow.md

 The Kubeflow orchestrator supports two different modes: `Local` and `remote`.
-In case you want to run the orchestrator on a local Kubernetes cluster running on your machine, there is no additional infrastrucuture setup necessary.
+In case you want to run the orchestrator on a local Kubernetes cluster running on your machine, there is no additional infrastructure setup necessary.

 If you want to run your pipelines on a remote cluster instead, you'll need to set up a Kubernetes cluster and deploy Kubeflow Pipelines: